 Your initial consultation is completely free of charge – so call us now on 0800 188 4812 or request a callback to see if you could unlock some of the value in your home.

-After the initial fees and charges, the next thing to be remember is how much interest is paid on your equity release.
-The Equity Release Council’s 2020 Spring Market Report found that average rates were at a low of 4.48% in the second half of 2019.
+After the initial fees and charges, the next thing to be remember is how much interest is paid on a lifetime mortgage.
+There is no interest on a home reversion plan.

-If you take out a lifetime mortgage, the most popular form of equity release and take the maximum tax-free cash in your home as a single lump sum, the interest is rolled up each week, month or year (depending on your plan).
-It’s also known as compound interest (interest on interest) and means the amount you owe on your plan will grow each year.
+If you take out a lifetime mortgage, the interest is rolled up each month or year (depending on your plan).
+It’s also known as compound interest (interest being charged on interest) and means the amount you owe on your plan will grow each year.

 At the end of the first period, the interest rolls up and is added to the original loan amount.
 At the end of the next period, that interest is ‘compounded’ and is charged on the total amount owed – the initial loan and the first period’s interest.
 It then continues like this for the duration of the plan.